 Make a plan

-A consistent savings plan is a great way to build wealth.
+A consistent savings plan is a suitable way to build wealth.
 While a long-term plan is saving for retirement, it’s important to save for intermediate goals as well, such as buying a home, enjoying a vacation, or purchasing a new car.
-In addition to attaining goals, a personal financial plan can help you increase income, reduce taxes, and make sure your loved ones are protected from unforeseen events.
+In addition to pursuing goals, a personal financial plan can strive to help you increase income, manage taxes, and strive to make sure your loved ones are protected from unforeseen events.

 Pay yourself first

 When faced with other obligations, paying yourself first can seem impractical.
 It’s important to pay bills on time, but planning for the future shouldn’t take a back seat.
-You are building a cash reserve with real-world relevance, like coping with unforeseen events, while working to reach short- and long-term goals.
+You are building a cash reserve with real-world relevance, like coping with unforeseen events, while working towards short- and long-term goals.

-In an uncertain world where investment returns are unpredictable, developing a sound financial plan is the smart way to increase the likelihood of reaching your short- and long-term financial goals.
+In an uncertain world where investment returns are unpredictable, developing a comprehensive financial plan is an important way to increase the likelihood of pursuing your short- and long-term financial goals.

 How do I get started?

 The first step toward reaching your goals is finding the right advisor to help get you there.
 That’s why we offer no-obligation initial consultations.
 These meetings provide an opportunity for you to get to know the person who will be advising you, and just as importantly, for us to get to know you.